 - Participation in health system-wide meetings/events

-- Access to clinical opportunities on the front-lines of care
+- Access to clinical opportunities on the frontlines of care

 Her healthcare interests encompass many facets of hospital operations including a focus on quality, safety, and process improvement.
 When not at school or in the office, Robin enjoys running, hiking, and spending time with her classmates.

-Kate Best joined the intern program in 2017 and is a member of the VCU MHA Class of 2020.
+Kate Best (2017–2019) joined the intern program in 2017 and is a graduate of the VCU MHA Class of 2020.
 She is from Virginia Beach, Virginia and graduated from University of Virginia with a BA in Art History and a minor in International Relations.
 During her internship, Kate played a significant role in a variety of initiatives including the creation of financial and quality dashboards, the first annual Retreat, and the development of the Department’s Strategic Plan.

 Nikki and Katie at AASA Conference 2019 in San Francisco

-Robin Kelsey and Davis Roche, Adminstrative Interns
+Robin Kelsey and Davis Roche, Administrative Interns

 Alumna Kate Best with her poster presentation at AASA 2018 in Boston